broadinstitute/warp/pipelines/skylab/smartseq2_multisample/MultiSampleSmartSeq2.changelog.md

 # 2.2.5
 2021-09-02 (Date of Last Commit)

-* Updated picard task wdl
+* Updated picard task wdl to add support for StarSolo.
+Changes affect the Optimus pipeline, but have no effect on SS2 pipelines

 # 2.2.4
 2021-08-02 (Date of Last Commit)